-Pest Alert: Plant Bugs Found in Tennessee
+Pest Alert: Plant Bugs Found in TN

 As cotton nears bloom in TN, the window for insect treatment options may begin to close, and growers need to think strategically on how to combat infestation.
 With large numbers of plant bugs seen in fields across the state, entomologist Dr. Scott Stewart provides management and scouting tips in his Pest Patrol update.

 “Plant bugs” refer to a group of cotton insects that include the tarnished plant bug, western tarnished plant bug, cotton fleahopper, clouded plant bug and the verde plant bug.
 Plant bugs have a piercing, sucking mouth and damage cotton crops before it blooms by feeding in tender terminals and small squares.
 Their needle-like mouthparts cause the squares to abort.

 Once blooming occurs, plant bugs begin feeding on larger squares.
 Feeding on larger squares just before opening cause dirty blooms, or white blooms with darkened pollen anthers and occasional circular deformities on the petals.

 North Carolina State University suggests early season monitoring for plant bug activity, especially retention counts of small squares.
 Although if square retention remains high, greater than or equal to 80%, comprehensive sampling for live plant bugs probably isn’t necessary.

 After cotton has bloomed, you can evaluate plant bug presence by continuing fruit examinations, evaluating dirty blooms and using a black beat cloth.
 Research has found that small plant bug nymphs are easier to identify on black beat cloths than standard white cloths.